Paul Buchanan

-Paul Gerard Buchanan (born 16 April 1956), is a Scottish singer-songwriter and musician, known for critically acclaimed compositions both as a co-founder of the Blue Nile.
-Since forming in 1981, the band have released four studio albums, with their debut A Walk Across the Rooftops being released in 1984.
-It spawned the critically acclaimed single "Tinseltown in the Rain" which has been described as an "ode" to the city of Glasgow in which the band formed.
+Paul Gerard Buchanan (born 16 April 1956), is a Scottish singer-songwriter and musician, known for critically acclaimed compositions both as a co-founder of the Blue Nile and as a solo performer.

-In 1989, they released "The Downtown Lights" as the lead single from their second album, Hats (1989).
-The single achieved moderate success in the United States, peaking at number ten on the Billboard Alternative Airplay charts.
-The album achieved commercial success in both the United Kingdom and the United States, and featured strongly on the end of year critics' lists, making number eight on Melody Makers albums of the year list, number 18 on NMEs list, and voted number 345 in the third edition of Colin Larkin's All Time Top 1000 Albums (2000).
-Q placed Hats at number 92 on its list of the "100 Greatest British Albums Ever" in 2000 and at number 38 on its list of "40 Best Albums of the '80s" in 2006.

-Commercial success continued with their subsequent albums – Peace at Last (1994) and High (2004).
-Following the released of High, the Blue Nile began a period of inactivity, essentially beginning an indefinite hiatus, although an official breakup of the band has never been confirmed.
-In 2006, Buchanan featured on the single "Sleep" by Texas which achieved commercial success, and in 2012, released his debut solo album Mid Air which reached number one on the Scottish Albums Charts and fourteen in the United Kingdom.

 Early life and education

 Paul Gerard Buchanan was born on 16 April 1956 in Edinburgh.
 He was the first born of four children to civil servant John "Jack" Buchanan and Jesse Maria Buchanan (née Murray).
 His father worked at the Department of Trade and Industry.
 After his birth, the family moved to the Glasgow suburb town of Bishopbriggs.

 Buchanan attended St. Matthews Primary School, then St Ninian's High School, Kirkintilloch, before studying literature and medieval history at the University of Glasgow, leaving with a post-graduate qualification.

 Career

 Early career

 After university, Buchanan worked as teacher, as the manager of a theatre, and for the Scottish Society of Playwrights Magazine.
 A guitarist, he started the Blue Nile band with friends from university: keyboardist Paul Joseph "PJ" Moore and synthesiser player and bassist Robert Bell.
 The band progressed from covers to releasing their own work.
 Their first album was produced in 1981 through RSO records.